Why I Use a Graduated Cylinder for Measuring Specific Gravity

 My graduated cylinder that I ordered on Amazon is off by 10mL.
 The first 50g (=50mL) comes to the 60mL line, probably due to some curvature in the bottom of the cylinder.
 Then, as I continue to add more water, the increments are accurate the rest of the way up, so 100g comes to the 110mL line and so on.
 The rest of the cylinder is out by 10mL.
 I drew new lines on my cylinder to remind myself.
 Now that I know that, I just adjust the mLs each time I measure.

-If you don’t have a graduated cylinder you can get one on Amazon for around $5.
-Another place to look is wine making stores.
+If you don’t have a graduated cylinder you can often find them on Amazon for under $10.
+Other places to look are wine making stores or scientific equipment stores.
 In the meantime, you can make your own measuring container out of an existing container you have lying around.